Dimibe/sticky_grouped_list/README.md

 #### Features
 * Features from scrollable_positioned_list.
 * List items can be separated in groups.
+* For the groups an individual header can be set.
 * Sticky headers with floating option.
 * All fields from `ScrollablePositionedList` available.